click to view site navigation menu

 Avalon Mott (she/her)

-Avalon Mott is a curator, arts administrator and lens based artist originally from Vancouver BC, now calling Toronto home.
-She graduated with her BFA from Emily Carr University of Art + Design, and is pursuing her MFA in Criticism and Curatorial Practice at OCADU as the recipient of the Presidential Scholarship and Ontario Graduate Scholarship.
+Avalon Mott (she/her) is an arts administrator, curator, and photographer originally from Vancouver BC, now calling Toronto/Tkaronto home.
+She graduated with her BFA from Emily Carr University of Art + Design, and her MFA in Criticism and Curatorial Practice from OCAD University as the recipient of the Presidential Scholarship and Ontario Graduate Scholarship.

 Programming Coordinator